xoanmm/go-papertrail-cli/README.md

          --query value, -q value             query to be performed on the group of logs or applied on the search to be created (default: "*")
          --action value, -a value            Action to be performed with the information provided for papertrail, possible values only c(create), o(obtain) or d(delete) (default: "c")
          --delete-all-searches, -d           Indicates if all searches in a group or a specific search are going to be deleted (default: false)
-         --delete-all-systems, -D            Indicates if all systems specified are going to be deleted (default: true) --delete-only-systems               Indicates if only systems specified are going to be deleted (default: false) --start-date value, -s value        filter only from a date specified ('mm/dd/yyyy hh:mm:ss' format UTC time) (default: $ACTUAL_DATE - 8hours)
+         --delete-only-searches              Indicates if only searches specified are going to be deleted (default: false) --delete-all-systems, -D            Indicates if all systems specified are going to be deleted (default: true) --delete-only-systems               Indicates if only systems specified are going to be deleted (default: false) --start-date value, -s value        filter only from a date specified ('mm/dd/yyyy hh:mm:ss' format UTC time) (default: $ACTUAL_DATE - 8hours)